Join listal to rate & discover movies, tv shows, games and more. Existing members Login here

 D&D at Sea!

-Posted : 1 year, 6 months ago on 2 February 2007 03:32 (A review of Stormwrack: Mastering the Perils of Wind and Wave (Dungeons & Dragons d20 3.5 Fantasy Roleplaying, E)
+Posted : 17 years, 1 month ago on 2 February 2007 09:32 (A review of Stormwrack: Mastering the Perils of Wind and Wave (Dungeons & Dragons d20 3.5 Fantasy Roleplaying, Environment Supplement))

 This book is a wonderful supplement to any D&D collection.
 For gamers wishing to take their party on a seafaring adventure, this book is essential.
 Chapter 1 cites marine terrain, weather patterns and modifiers, various aquatic locations, and rules on sailing and maneuvering ships for travel and battle.
 Excellent help when deciding the length and perils of the journey ahead.